eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 samples[0] = HelloWorldData_Msg_alloc ();
 ```

-At this stage we can attempt to read data by going into a polling loop that will regularly scrutinize and examine the arrival of a message.
+At this stage, we can attempt to read data by going into a polling loop that will regularly scrutinize and examine the arrival of a message.

 ```
 ret = dds_read (reader, samples, info, MAX_SAMPLES, MAX_SAMPLES);
 ```

 The `dds_read` operation returns the number of samples equal to the parameter `MAX_SAMPLE`.
-If that number is exceeds 0 that means data arrived in the reader's cache.
+If that number exceeds 0 that means data arrived in the reader's cache.

 The Sample_info (`info`) structure will tell whether the data we are reading is _Valid_ or _Invalid_.
 Valid data means that it contains the payload provided by the publishing application.
 Invalid data means, that we are rather reading the DDS state of data Instance.
 The state of a data instance can be for instance _DISPOSED_ by the writer or it is _NOT\_ALIVE_ anymore, which could happen for instance the publisher application terminates while the subscriber is still active.
-In this case the sample will not be considered as Valid, and its sample `info[].Valid_data` field will be `False`.
+In this case, the sample will not be considered as Valid, and its sample `info[].Valid_data` field will be `False`.

 ```
 if ((ret > 0) && (info[0].valid_data))